gnaur/simbot/README.md

 To launch the  robot in gazebo simulation:

+    ros2 launch simbot_node simbot.launch.py use_sim:=true map:=<your map yaml file>  joy_config:=<your joystick type>

+An example map for for the simulated environment is = gazebo_house5.yaml

+### Mapping Mode

+To Create a map of an environment use these commands:

+To launch an actual robot:

+    ros2 launch simbot_node simbot.launch.py mappping:=true joy_config:=<your joystick type>

+To launch the  robot in gazebo simulation:

-    ros2 launch simbot_node simbot.launch.py use_sim:=true map:=gazebo_house5.yaml joy_config:=<your joystick type>
+    ros2 launch simbot_node simbot.launch.py use_sim:=true mappping:=true joy_config:=<your joystick type>

+Done Forget to save the mapp with teh standard map_server tools after you are done.

+Maps should be saved to the  simbot_navigation/maps folder.

-The joystick type can be xbox or xbox360  - ps2 may also work but not tested
+The joystick type can be xbox or xbox360  - ps2 and others may also work but have not been tested

 ## Supported Features